 Our ABSN program in New York offers three start dates a year, in January, May, and August.

-To be eligible for the program, you must have a bachelor’s degree in a non-nursing field and a minimum cumulative GPA of 2.8.
-You must also complete 10 general and natural science-based prerequisite courses with grades of C or better and a minimum 2.8 GPA in the natural sciences.
+To be eligible for the program, you must have a bachelor’s degree in a non-nursing field and a minimum GPA of 2.8 on a 4.0 scale in the last 65 credit hours attempted.
+You must also complete 10 prerequisite courses with grade of ‘B-‘ or better in natural science prerequisites and grade of ‘C’ or better in the general prerequisites.

 Yes, we allow one retake of any two prerequisite courses.